mrmichaelgallen/Course-Work-TTA/Python/PythonInTwoDays/readme.md

-Description: Drills from the book Python in Two Days by Richard Wagstaff

-My contributions: Drill work, not my original work.
+### Python Day Two
+***

+#### Notes
+The files contained in this folder are from Richard Wagstaff drills in Python Day Two.
+These are not my original code, but step by step follow along to learn Python.

 Michael Allen